Stock market falls sharply after Target reports sales drop

 Stocks were also feeling pressure from higher Treasury yields in the bond market, which can weigh on other types of investments.
 Bond prices have dipped because of concerns that a move in Congress to extend tax cuts could add trillions to the federal debt.

-"The bulk of the bill simply extends existing [tax] rates rather than lowering them incrementally," equity analyst Adam Crisafulli, head of Vital Knowledge, said in a note to investors.
+"The bulk of the bill simply extends existing [tax] rates rather than lowering them incrementally," Crisafulli said.
 "In addition, there are some offsets that could financially harm lower-income Americans.
 Most important, the legislation is massively expensive and will add further to the debt/deficit at a time when both are already extremely unbalanced."